dromotherm/documentation/pages/themis/FluidTemp/FluidTemp_monitoring.md

 ### RTU mode

+Use a USB to serial adapter :
+- a very cheap dongle can be found on [reichelt](https://secure.reichelt.com/fr/fr/raspberry-pi-interface-usb-rs485-ch340c-rpi-usb-rs485-p242783.html?search=USB+RS485&&r=1) - no driver required on linux, plug and play
-Use a USB to serial adapter, eg the moxa uport 1150 - [download MOXA uport drivers for linux/windows](https://www.moxa.com/en/products/industrial-edge-connectivity/usb-to-serial-converters-usb-hubs/usb-to-serial-converters/uport-1100-series/uport-1150).
+- moxa uport 1150 - drivers are required but everything is included in the latest BIOS image [download MOXA uport drivers for linux/windows](https://www.moxa.com/en/products/industrial-edge-connectivity/usb-to-serial-converters-usb-hubs/usb-to-serial-converters/uport-1100-series/uport-1150).

-If using a window desktop, go to the device manager and fit the Moxa so it works in RS485(2W).
+If making tests using a window desktop, go to the device manager and fit the Moxa so it works in RS485(2W).
 Here the Moxa appears to be on COM1

 ![moxa uport conf](uport_conf.png)